Porto Alegre is the state capital of Rio Grande do Sul and the biggest urban agglomeration of southern Brazil.

 There are some safe areas, of course, like Moinhos de Vento, Bela Vista, Três Figueiras, if you can afford to live there.

-You are advised to always keep a small amount of cash with you (preferably cleverly hidden, concealed in a money belt under your clothes, in secret sewn-in pockets, or in your shoes) and to avoid carrying bank cards.
+You are advised to always keep a small amount of cash with you (preferably cleverly hidden, concealed in a money belt under your clothes, in secret sewn-in pockets, or your shoes) and to avoid carrying bank cards.

 Pickpockets have a bunch of creative diversions to distract you long enough for them to steal your wallet.